Mary Heaton Vorse: Disillusion with the Soviet Union

-Chronicler of labor's struggle
+Chronicler of labor's struggle and racist injustice

+Vorse had continued reporting on labor unrest during the war.
+For the New York City weekly, The Outlook, she covered the efforts of the IWW in the summer of 1916 to coordinate a strike of iron ore miners on the Mesabi Iron Range.
+In November 1916, Alexander Berkman's anarchist journal The Blast (San Francisco) carried her report on a bloody wildcat strike (four workers killed, hundreds wounded) at the Rockefeller-owned oil refineries in Bayonne, New Jersey.

-In the interwar years, there was scarcely a major labor dispute or civil-rights campaign on which Vorse did not report.
-She was publicity director for the Passaic, New Jersey, textile strike of 1926 and a first comer at the southern textile war in Gastonia, North Carolina in 1929.
+After the war, labor engaged her both as a reporter and as an activist.
+She was publicity director for the Passaic, New Jersey, textile strike of 1926 and in 1929 witnessed the onset of the southern textile war in Gastonia, North Carolina.
 In 1931, monitoring the Coal War in Harlan County, with Edmund Wilson and Malcolm Cowley she was run out of Kentucky by nightriders.
-In 1932 she covered the Farmers Holiday Association.strike and the Scottsboro Boys’ appeal.
+In 1932 she covered the Farmers Holiday Association strike and the Scottsboro Boys' appeal.
 On December 2, the front page of the Washington Post featured a letter to President Herbert Hoover she had signed with Sherwood Anderson, Theodore Dreiser, Malcolm Cowley, Waldo Frank, Robert Morse Lovett, and Edmund Wilson pleading with the government not to respond with violence to the unemployed marching on the city.

+In the spring of 1933, in two pieces for The New Republic, she covered the case of the Scottsboro Boys, nine African American teenagers convicted in a rushed and irregular trial in Alabama for the alleged rape of two young white women on a freight train.
+In explaining "How Scottsboro Happened", she wrote that the case was "not simply one of race hatred.
+It arose from the life that was followed by both accusers and accused, girls and boys, white and black", lives "dreary and without hope" and in which virtue was never seen to be rewarded "with anything but work and insecurity."